 Choose two ability boosts.
 One must be Intelligence or Charisma, and one is a free ability boost.

-You are trained in Religion as well as a Lore skill related to why you were branded as a heretic (such as Undercity Lore,
+You are trained in Religion as well as a Lore skill related to why you were branded as a heretic (such as Academia Lore, Demon Lore, or Undercity Lore)

 While branded as a heretic, all loyal members of the faith that exiled you have a starting attitude one step lower than normal towards you and your known allies.
 You gain the Will of Anathema reaction.